 Nutritional Principles and Treatment for Eating Disorders, Obesity, and Body Image Concerns

-This course is an overview of nutrition and therapy as they pertain to eating disorders.
-Students will learn principles of nutritional rehabilitation for underweight clients, structuring eating for clients with bulimia nervosa and binge eating disorder, as well as principles of intuitive and mindful eating, and of feeding the healthy family.
+This course will cover an overview of nutrition principles and therapy as it pertains to eating disorders.
+Students will learn principles of nutritional rehabilitation for underweight clients, structuring eating for clients with bulimia nervosa and binge eating disorder as well as principals of intuitive and mindful eating.

-Students will examine their own relationships with food and body image as well as strategies for personal wellness.
-This course will also cover ways to treat body image disorders, including disturbances stemming from eating disorders and body dysmorphic disorder.
+Students will also learn about feeding the healthy family and will examine their own relationships with food and body image and strategies for personal wellness.
+This course will also cover body image disturbances and ways to treat body image disorders, both body image disturbances stemming from eating disorders and body dysmorphic disorder.